the-triple-I/.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

+I believe that humans have reached an inflection point in technological development.
+Today we are experiencing a cambrian explosion in social technologies- the ways we communicate, trade, and thrive are changing faster than most can understand.
+This site is where I share the best content I find, the skills I'm learning, and the projects I'm working on.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.